lblod/app-form-builder/README.md

-# app-poc-form-builder
+# app-form-builder
-POC application to build forms based on the semantic-forms approach from https://github.com/lblod/ember-submission-form-fields
+Application to build forms based on the semantic-forms approach from https://github.com/lblod/ember-submission-form-fields

 ## Boot up the system
 Boot your microservices-enabled system using docker-compose.